 So let’s be vocal about it.
 To be European is to be proud of science.

-The strong belief that the Commission and the ERC has in basic science has become contagious.
+The strong belief that the Commission and the ERC have in basic science has become contagious.
 Its model has been recognised as an example of best practice for national funding.

 Since the creation of the ERC: